uoa-compsci399-s1-2022/Team7-Anti-phishing-Edu/README.md

 1. Visit https://play.unity.com/mg/other/cs399-deloy-build-v2-0-1 to play on Unity's online server.
 2. Visit https://kanericky.github.io/CS399-Deloy-Build/ to play on Github Page.

 Link to our build repo: https://github.com/kanericky/CS399-Deloy-Build.
-Since we need to published our game on Github Page, we put the build file on our tech leader Ruiqi Zhang's personal repository.
+Since we need to publish our game on Github Page, we put the build file on our full-stack programmer Ruiqi Zhang's personal repository.

 ## Technology Used